Definitely-not-AWS-Workshops/workshop-1-blog/content/2-High-Level-Design/1-AWS-Architecture/_index.md

 - While there may be encryption in transit between AWS services, AWS ECS Fargate would be placed in two private subnets of an [AWS VPC](https://docs.aws.amazon.com/vpc/) for high availability and would securely connect to other services via [AWS VPC Endpoints](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html).
 As a result, the communication between these services is not exposed to the Internet.
 - You also use an [AWS ECR](https://docs.aws.amazon.com/ecr/) with private repository settings to reliably store our container images.
 - [AWS Identity and Access Management](https://docs.aws.amazon.com/iam/) might provide nessessary permissions for our access to the AWS environment.
-- [AWS Route 53](https://docs.aws.amazon.com/route53/), a highly available and scalable Domain Name System (DNS) web service, that allows us to use our registered domain name for other AWS services.
+- [AWS Route 53](https://docs.aws.amazon.com/route53/), a highly available and scalable Domain Name System (DNS) web service, that allows you to use your registered domain name for other AWS services.

 #### AWS Architecture